2016 Was the Year Credit Card Chips Took Over and I’m Still Upset About It

 Every time I remember to insert my chip, someone tells me to swipe.
 Every time I go to the grocery story around the corner from my apartment where they usually tell me to swipe, someone invariably tells me to insert my credit card instead.
 The people, myself included, need answers.

 If there is no other reason to dislike credit card chips, I dislike them because THEY ARE CONFUSING and awkward and make me feel like a doofus.

 You caught me; that last tweet is me.
 It’s proof that I’ve been upset about this for a long time.
 And if we’re being honest, I probably will be for a while.
 Not as upset as I was when Mr. Eko died on LOST, but upset nonetheless.

-If E, M, and V had known how messy this year was gonna end up, maybe they would’ve held off on the rollout.
+If those three firms had known how messy this year was gonna end up, maybe they would’ve held off on the rollout.
 All we can do now is suck it up and remember the good old days.

 Or, you know, pay with cash.